 Dewi (26:16.038)

 Yeah.
 So indeed in, as I mentioned, having those government applications went way slower than we actually anticipated.
 And of course, there was a link between our two companies in the end.
 You know, that was the initial idea.
-They bought a small service company that could help them to be more innovative and
+They bought a small service company that could help them to be more innovative and younger as well as a company towards new customers.

-more young as well as a company towards new customers.
 But we felt that to really make that shift, it would take us another couple of years.
-And at the same time, it was also becoming more and more difficult to, on the one hand, have customers that were big corporations.
+And at the same time, it was also becoming more and more difficult to have customers that were big corporations.

-I kind of sit down and took a sheet of paper and wrote down like, okay, if this is who we are as a company, if this is what the mother company is, if this is where I want to go, if this is where my coworkers want to go, this is the also, you have to understand that at that point, my colleagues were also like grown up.
+I sa down and took a sheet of paper and wrote down: okay, if this is who we are as a company, if this is what the mother company is, if this is where I want to go, if this is where my coworkers want to go…you have to understand that at that point, my colleagues had also grown up with me in that company.

-with me in that company.
-And so they also had ideas on where they wanted to grow through and that way they also wanted to know what’s my future inside this company.
+And so they also had ideas on where they wanted to grow further and that way they also wanted to know what’s my future inside this company.
 Are we going to grow with more people?
 Will I be able to maybe be a team leader and stuff like that?
 But of course, if you cannot grow, then there’s no team to lead.
-And so there were things that all these questions and…
+And so there were all these questions and challenges that lay there.

 And then at a certain point I went to talk to the board and said like, okay, look, these are all the options that I have looked into.
 This is the situation.
 This is where we are today.
-And I think that the best way forward is to actually sell us off again to a company where there are these, where we have these,
+And I think that the best way forward is to actually sell us off again to a company where there are these, where we have these ,

 Johan van Mil (29:20.579)